runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Of course, plotting these vertex points by hand is much slower than just drawing them in a program like illustrator.
 What we really want is to be able to use a for-loop to construct our shapes.

-First, let's just look at how to use the for-loop with simple repetition of a circle.
-Here's a Paul Rand poster.
+Before we look at creating polygons in a for-loop, let's just look at how to use the for-loop with simple repetition of a circle., by recreating this Paul Rand poster.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/rand_repetition1_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/rand_repetition1.jpg" />